AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-2.md

    <td>Marketing Suspended</td>
    <td><li>What are your criteria for <a href="/help/marketo/product-docs/email-marketing/deliverability/durable-unsubscribe.md#marketing-suspended" target="_blank">Marketing Suspended</a>?
 Are there too many people who are Marketing Suspended?</li>
 <li>How long have records remained in the Marketing Suspended status?</li>
-<p>Marketing Suspended use case example: records who are actively involved with sales in late-stage opportunities that you want to suppress marketing communications for.</td>
+<p>Marketing Suspended use case example: people records who are actively involved with sales in late-stage opportunities that you want to suppress marketing communications for.</td>
   </tr>
    <tr>
    <td>Blocklist</td>